ladrua/pycres/README.md

 pycres
 ======

 Python code for tcp/ip communications with Crestron processor.

+Check the Wiki for Crestron Simpl Windows program example.